Skip to content

 Eymet (5 minutes), Dordogne

 Chateau Lacanaud sits beside its own lake on twenty acres of Dordogne vineyards, 5 minutes from Eymet.
-The lakeside setting carries a 5.0 guest rating, the highest in this collection.
-Ten bedrooms sleep 23 on site, and the property hosts up to 100 seated guests with full sole use.
-Venue hire starts at €12,000.
+A lakeside ceremony setting looks out over the water and the surrounding parkland.
+Ten bedrooms sleep 23, and up to 100 gather by the water for the wedding.
+From €12,000.

 Why We Love It